 The same applies for the distortion.
 That is reasonably constant and pincushion-shaped over the entire range, but you will not suffer much from 0.5% distortion in practice, and it is very easy to correct if you make such a critical shot that it’s a (small) problem.

 The image stabilization of the Tamron 150-600 mm f/5.6-6.3 VC USD G2 works as you would expect and is indispensable for working with a lens like this by hand.
 Tamron claims 4.5 stops of stabilization, and that matches our test results.
 Without image stabilization, the sharpness decreases rapidly from 1/500th of a second, making it unusable at 1/125th.
 With stabilization, the loss of sharpness is much more gradual, and we even achieved a reasonable result at 1/15th.
 Then it slows down.
 That is a great result for a long telephoto zoom.

 You only really get a good idea of the zoom range of a super-telephoto zoom when you see it.
-As in these images.
+Like in these images.

 This is what you get in frame with a 50mm on full frame:

 And this is what you get in frame at 150mm, the shortest zoom position on full frame: